Election-Tech-Initiative/electionguard-python/docs/2_Encrypt_Ballots.md

 # Encrypt Ballots

 The primary function of ElectionGuard is to encrypt ballots.
-Ballots are encrypted on a uniquuely identified device within the context of a specific election.
+Ballots are encrypted on a uniquely identified device within the context of a specific election.
 The election public key is used to encrypt ballots.
-A master _nonce_ value is generated for each ballot and the nonce is used to derive other nonce values for encrypting the selection on each ballot.
+A _master nonce_ value is generated for each ballot and the nonce is used to derive other nonce values for encrypting the selection on each ballot.

 ## Glossary